The House resumed from January 25 consideration of the motion that Bill , be read the second time and referred to a committee.

 Mr. Speaker, I am here today to speak about Bill the economic statement that the federal government presented to the House on November 30 of last year.

 COVID has been hard on our communities in many ways.
 This time has been filled with constant change, significant modification in our habits and real health concerns.
 When I speak with constituents across the riding, I am shocked by how many things they have noticed have changed in their lives.
 I appreciate the innovation that I have seen in our riding.
-People are coming together to support one another, and businesses are stepping up to find new ways to practice what they do.
+People are coming together to support one another, and businesses are stepping up to find new ways to practise what they do.

 Just last week, I participated in a grand opening event at a vineyard in my riding.
 It was a small event with strict distancing rules and careful protocols, but 40 Knots wanted to take an opportunity to showcase their newly closed-in outdoor space, which will allow for events to happen all year round.
 The windows are able to open in warm weather and close in the colder weather while continuing to allow for a beautiful view of their vines.
 I deeply respect 40 Knots for their sustainable model of making wine and the creativity they have shown, along with that of the many local businesses in my riding during this time.